androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

-The candidate must demonstrate the ability to execute the C-I-CARE framework effectively.
-This includes showing empathy, attention to detail, and a commitment to providing high-quality patient care.
+Candidates must demonstrate a strong commitment to the C-I-CARE framework, which is central to Pacific Wellness Group's approach to patient care.
+This competency assesses the candidate's ability to provide compassionate, attentive, and personalized service to patients and their families.

 ### Lead Question